 In field theory, the quantities (or smeared fields) are obtained by integrating the fields which are distributions with a test function.
 To do quantum field theory in the coherent setting, infinite-dimensional coherent spaces are needed such that issues like taking limits and defining appropriate measures is more involved than in the finite dimensional case.
 Quantum field theory in spacetime can be obtained by using causal coherent manifolds.

 This for now last paper of the foundational series is my personal favorite.
 The unification of classical and quantum mechanics in the single mathematical framework of coherent spaces looks really intriguing and some kind of beautiful to me.
 As it is partly a summary of the mathematical underpinnings of this new framework, it nicely motivates one to look up the details in the related papers where they are given.
 Putting down the abstract mathematica underpinnings of the thermal interpretation does probably not make me agree with its rather drastic change of notions concerning microscopic physics.
 Nevertheless I some kind of like the mathematical derivations and discussions given here as for example the derivation of the Ehrenfest equations in the context of Lie algebras.
-The coherent variation principle is a nicely explained seems to have many interesting applications, even though I am not sure if I agree with the notion that the intrinsic quantum uncertainty is explainable by the chaoticity of the semi-quantal equations.
-The discussion of putting quantum field theory in the coherent context is in intriguing outlook of is still to come.
+The coherent variation principle is nicely explained and seems to have many interesting applications, even though I am not sure if I agree with the notion that the intrinsic quantum uncertainty is explainable by the chaoticity of the semi-quantal equations.
+The discussion of putting quantum field theory in the coherent context is an intriguing outlook of what is still to come.